“I’m not a racist, I have good friends that are black and anyone that knows me knows I’m not like that.” Councillor Jeffrey Tucker

 Karim Murji is an academic who works on culture, ethnicity, race and racism, specifically in relation to identities and belonging, and policing, diversity and policy.
 He works at the Open University and is an editor of the journal Sociology.
 His latest book, edited with Gargi Bhattchyyrra, is Race Critical Public Scholarship (Ethnic and Racial Studies special issue, 2013, Routledge, 2014). @km49

-This article was commissioned for our academic experimental space for long form writing curated and edited by Yasmin Gunaratnam.
+This article was commissioned for our academic experimental space for long form writing edited and curated by Yasmin Gunaratnam.
 A space for provocative and engaging writing from any academic discipline.
-As well as responding to current concerns and events, it’s a space for writing that endures, for cutting-edge ideas and approaches that fortify and inspire.
-The articles you will find in this space will show clarity without jargon, careful thinking that takes risks, runs off with ideas but doesn’t compromise on rigour.